-Our study also looked at the cost of new vaccine introduction which showed that incremental financial cost of a rotavirus introduction was estimated at 378,779 \$US.
+Our study also looked at the cost of new vaccine introduction, which showed that incremental financial cost of a rotavirus introduction was estimated at 378,831 \$US.
 However, out of this amount only 123,912\$ was spent on immunization delivery and the rest was used for vaccine procurement.
 Costs of Rota virus vaccine introduction in Moldova were low because the country had spare cold chain capacity on the national and district level and was able to meet increased vaccine volume needs without additional investments in the cold chain; also no additional staff was hired to cope with the increased workload.

-Unit cost analysis showed that incremental financial cost of delivering Rotavirus vaccine was 4.85\$US per dose and 9.54\$US per infant/child in the birth cohort.
-However, close to 67% of these financial costs were due to vaccines and only 33% were pure delivery costs.
+Unit cost analysis showed that incremental financial cost of delivering Rotavirus vaccine was 4.95\$US per dose and 9.96\$US per infant in the birth cohort.
+However, close to 65% of these financial costs were due to vaccines and only 35% were pure delivery costs.

-Economic costs per unit of output (with vaccine costs) were 26% higher over comparable financial costs, because they account for annualized costs of additional staff time at the facility district and national levels and cold chain.
-Namely, economic cost of delivering a single dose of vaccine increases up to 6.11 \$US and cost per infant up to 12.03 \$US.
-Health system related vaccine delivery economic costs were found to be 2.85\$ per dose and 5.61\$ per infant.
+Economic costs per unit of output (with vaccine costs) were 52% higher over comparable financial costs, because they account for annualized costs of additional staff time at the facility and district levels and cold chain.
+Namely, cost of delivering a single dose of vaccine increases up to 7.48 \$US and cost per infant up to 15.20 \$US.
+Health system related vaccine delivery economic costs were found to be 4.29\$ per dose and 8.76\$ per infant.

-Incremental fiscal costs of a rotavirus vaccine introduction (without vaccines) amounted to 151,489\$, out of which 100,000 \$US was provided through GAVI grant and the rest was financed by the UNICEF and WHO.
+As mentioned earlier Incremental financial costs of a rotavirus vaccine introduction (without vaccines) amounted to 123,912\$, out of which 100,000 \$US was provided through GAVI grant and the rest financed by UNICEF and WHO.
 These findings may point to the adequacy of GAVI's vaccine introduction grant relative to the financial need of the country in a Moldovan case.
-However, incremental fiscal cost per infant (without vaccine) was estimated at 3.82\$, which is 4.7 times higher than 80 cents established per infant under GAVI vaccine introduction grant policies.
+However, incremental financial cost per infant (without vaccine) was estimated at 3.52\$, which is 4.4 times higher than 80 cents established per infant under GAVI vaccine introduction grant policies.
 Consequently, adequacy of the introduction grant from GAVI for Moldova was only determined by small size of the birth cohort.
 Furthermore, as noted earlier costs in Moldova were low because the country had spare cold chain capacity on the national and district level and was able to meet increased vaccine volume needs without additional investments.
 It is well known that most countries face cold chain capacity constraints when they introduce new or underutilized vaccines.
 Therefore it is expected that difference between GAVI established amount per infant - 80c under vaccine introduction grants and actual financial costs of delivering new vaccine per infant could be even greater in the countries that have bigger birth cohorts.

-Furthermore, economic cost per infant/child at 12.03\$ estimated by our study when vaccine costs are considered translates into 3.8% increase over the cost per infant under the national immunization schedule, which was estimated at 316.6\$ in 2011.
+Furthermore, financial cost per infant at 9.96\$ estimated by our study when vaccine costs are considered translates into 3.1% increase over the cost per infant under the national immunization schedule, which was estimated at 316.6\$ in 2011.